Agilus Diagnostics: History

-The company was founded in 1995 by brothers Shivinder Mohan Singh and Malvinder Mohan Singh as Specialty Ranbaxy Limited (SRL), a 50:50 joint venture between Ranbaxy Laboratories and US-based Specialty Laboratories.
+The company was founded in 1995 by Dr. Parvinder Singh, Chairman and Managing Director of Ranbaxy Laboratories and James B. Peter, M.D., Ph.D., Chairman and CEO of Specialty Laboratories, Inc., Santa Monica, CA, USA, as Specialty Ranbaxy Limited (SRL), a 50:50 joint venture between Ranbaxy Laboratories and US-based Specialty Laboratories.
 It became the first pathology company in India to receive accreditation from National Accreditation Board.

 In 2001, SRL became a wholly owned subsidiary of Ranbaxy Laboratories after Ranbaxy bought out Specialty Laboratories' stake; the company was subsequently renamed SRL Ranbaxy.

 In 2008, SRL Ranbaxy was renamed as Super Religare Laboratories.

 In 2010, Super Religare Laboratories acquired Piramal Diagnostic Services and its network of 107 laboratories from Piramal Healthcare for ₹600 crore.

 In 2011, Fortis Healthcare completed the acquisition of 74.59% stake in Super Religare Laboratories.
 After being acquired by Fortis, the company rebranded itself as SRL Diagnostics.

 In 2021, SRL Diagnostics acquired the remaining stake in its Kerala-based joint venture, DDRC, for ₹350 crore.
 With the addition of DDRC's 220 labs to its lab network, SRL became the biggest pathology lab chain in India with a total of 430 labs.

 In 2023, SRL Diagnostics changed its name to Agilus Diagnostics.

-Operations

-Agilus has two reference labs one in Goregaon (Mumbai), and one in Gurgaon (Haryana), India.
-The company has more than 418 networking laboratories, including four "Centers of Excellence", 26 radiology/imaging centers, 40 NABL accredited, and four CAP-accredited labs and a footprint spanning over 9000 collection points in India.
-Along with this, the company also has large labs in Dubai, Sri Lanka and Nepal, and about 70 different collection points in various countries outside India.

-Agilus Diagnostics claims to offer more than 3,500 different tests in pathology, radiology, wellness, occupational health and clinical trials and also carries out more than 107,000 tests in a day.
-Agilus Diagnostics operates diagnostic centres, collection centres, and laboratories.
-Agilus Diagnostics also offers tests in pathology covering biochemistry, immunology, herpetology, clinical pathology, histopathology and immunohistochemistry, microbiology, molecular biology, cytogenetics, and flow cytometry.
+Arrest

+In 2019, the founder of the company Shivinder Mohan Singh and Malvinder Mohan Singh were arrested for reported perceived crimes to the Delhi police Economic Offences Wing.